bsdpot/potluck/matrix-synapse/README.md

 SMTPFROM is the from email address for the authenticated SMTP user.

+SSLEMAIL is an email address to use for SSL certificate registation.
+If NOSSL is also set, then set `-E SSLEMAIL=none` as it must have a value set at this time.

 LDAPSERVER is the domain name or IP address of an LDAP server.
 Don't include a port!

-LDAPPASSWORD is the password to access the LDAP server.
+LDAPPASSWORD is the password to access the LDAP server as Manager.

 LDAPDOMAIN is the domain for the LDAP server which will be split into name.tld for the purposes of updating config.